iterative/studio-selfhosted/README.md

 # Studio Selfhosted

-This repository contains recipes for you to run Studio by Iterative on your own infrastructure, using `docker-compose` or `k8s` or one of its flavors.
+This repository contains an installation script to deploy Iterative Studio on your infrastructure using `docker-compose`.

 The guide will walk you through the preparation, customization, and basic deployment scenarios.